Why is my dog marking? Do you have a problem with your Pomeranian dog keeps marking territory in house?

 Dogs of both genders will mark their territory, but it’s not because they’re not housetrained or don’t know where to do their business.

-They deliberately spray a small amount to mark their specific territory.
+Marking behavior in dogs isn’t just a case of peeing when needed.
+Dogs marking in house will deliberately spray a small amount to mark their specific territory.
 Homes with more than one dog will find this is a more common occurrence.

 Dog Marking Territory in House